positively-charged/bcc/details.md

 }
 ```

-If you call print_string() with an argument, your argument will be used.
+If you call <code>print_string()</code> with an argument, your argument will be used.
 If you don't provide an argument, a default argument will be used.
 In the above example, the default argument is the <code>"Hello, World!"</code> string.

 A script cannot have optional parameters.